What Every Photographer Should Know About Lenses

 4. Choosing a Zoom Lens

-Next up, you’ll learn about the variety of different zoom lenses available from standard to telephoto to give you a sense of what’s out there and which type is best for individual situations.
+Next up, you’ll learn about the variety of different zoom lenses available from standard to telephoto to give you a sense of what’s out there and which type is for individual situations.

 4.1 Standard Zoom Lenses